vrsource/vrs.ux.touch/deps/sencha_touch/docs/guides/controllers/README.md

 		},

 		logout: function() {
-			//code to close the user's session
+			// code to close the user's session
 		}
 	});